${\rm \overline{B}}_{d,s}\to \rm K^{*0}\overline{K}^{*0}$ decays, a serious problem for the Standard Model: Sensitivities at FCC-ee

-10pt We have also carried out a simple angular analysis, i.e. without background, which we expect to be small should one have an excellent PID, as also shown by LHCb~\cite{lhcb:1}.
+Finally, we have carried out a simple angular analysis, i.e. without background, which we have shown to be small should one have an excellent PID, as also demonstrated by LHCb~\cite{lhcb:1}.
 To this end, we have generated $\overline{\rm B}_{d,s}$ decays to ${\mathrm K^{*0} \overline{\mathrm K}^{*0}}$ with the polarization expected with our calculations using QCD factorization, shown in Table~\ref{tab:B_decays_QCDF}.
 In pseudoscalar decays to 2 vector resonances decaying in turn to 2 pseudoscalar particles, the full angular dependence of the cascade reads as~\cite{KG:1}

 where the angle $\phi$ is the angle between the decay planes of the two vector mesons in the B meson rest frame and $\theta_{1,2}$ are the angles between the direction of motion of $\rm V_{1,2} \to P P$ pseudoscalar final states and the inverse direction of motion of the B meson as measured in the $\rm V_{1,2}$ rest frame, see Figure~\ref{fig:schematic}.